-Examples of Employee Benefits that Might be De Minimis
+Examples of Employee Benefits That Might Be De Minimis

 The IRS provides some examples of de minimis awards which can be excluded from taxes for employees:

-- Holiday turkeys or hams
+- Holiday turkeys or hams.

-- Parking for an employee of the month, if the amount doesn't exceed certain limits.
+- Parking for an employee of the month if the amount doesn't exceed certain limits.

 - Occasional award dinners or holiday dinners for employees and guests.

-- Group term life insurance under $2000,
+- Group term life insurance under $2,000.

-What are NOT De Minimis Benefits
+What Are Not Considered De Minimis Benefits

 The following are never de minimis, according to the IRS:

-- Cash, including cash equivalents like gift cards except for infrequent meal money to allow overtime work
+- Cash, including cash equivalents like gift cards except for infrequent meal money to allow overtime work.

-- Membership in a country club or athletic facility
+- Membership in a country club or athletic facility.

 De Minimis Benefits and Cell Phones

-An Exception to the De Minimis Rule - Highly Compensated Employees
+An Exception to the De Minimis Rule

 Records to Prove De Minimis Benefits

-The 2015 PATH Act provides protection against fines and penalties for business taxpayers for de minimis errors (under $100) on information returns.
+The 2015 PATH Act provides protection against fines and penalties for business taxpayers for de minimis errors under $100 on information returns.

-In another example, on Form 1099-S, Proceeds from Real Estate Transactions, a transfer of less than $600 is considered de minimis.
+On Form 1099-S, Proceeds from Real Estate Transactions, a transfer of less than $600 is considered de minimis.

 De minimis limits are considered in capital gains tax on the purchase of discount bonds.
 A discount of less than a quarter of a point per year is effectively too small to count for tax purposes.